 Private placement fraud can take many forms, from outright Ponzi schemes to more subtle violations like broker suitability failures and inadequate due diligence.
 The common thread is that investors are harmed by deceptive conduct, material misrepresentations, or failures to disclose important information about the investment.

-Private placements are securities offerings sold to a select group of investors without registration with the Securities and Exchange Commission.
-Companies rely on exemptions under Regulation D, primarily Rules 504, 505, and 506, to conduct these offerings legally.
+Private placements are securities offerings sold to a select group of investors without registration with the SEC.
+Companies commonly rely on SEC Rules 504 and 506 to conduct these offerings legally.
+The SEC removed former Rule 505 effective May 22, 2017, so former Rule 505 is no longer available.

 What Makes an Accredited Investor

-The accredited investor requirement exists because regulators assume these investors have sufficient financial sophistication to evaluate risks without the extensive disclosures required for public offerings.
-As the SEC’s Investor Bulletin on Private Placements warns, many accredited investors lack the expertise to analyze complex private placement memorandums (PPMs), and they rely heavily on their brokers for guidance.
+The investor-qualification rules differ by exemption.
+Rule 506(c) requires accredited investors and reasonable verification, while Rule 506(b) permits up to 35 non-accredited purchasers if they, alone or with a purchaser representative, have enough financial and business knowledge to evaluate the investment’s merits and risks.
+Rule 504 is a smaller-offering exemption and does not uniformly require every purchaser to be accredited.
+As the SEC’s Investor Bulletin on Private Placements warns, many accredited investors still lack the expertise to analyze complex private placement memorandums (PPMs), and they rely heavily on their brokers for guidance.

 Common Private Placement Fraud Schemes